-The history can be exported as a comma separated file (CSV) by clicking the three connected dots symbol symbol at the top right of the history screen.
+The history can be exported as a comma separated file (CSV) by clicking the three connected dots symbol or the save symbol at the top right of the history screen.
 The symbol varies, depending on what platform VictronConnect is used.

-The history can be reset by clicking the clock with arrow symbol 9 at the top right of the history screen.
+The history can be reset by clicking the clock with arrow symbol Q at the top right of the history screen.

-7.2.3.
+7.3.3.
 VictronConnect error reporting